 “On 1 January 2016, the 17 Sustainable Development Goals (SDGs) also known as the Global Goals of the 2030 Agenda for Sustainable Development — adopted by world leaders in September 2015 at an historic UN Summit — officially came into force.
-Over the next fifteen years, with these new Goals that universally apply to all, countries will mobilize efforts to end all forms of poverty, fight inequalities and tackle climate change, while ensuring that no one is left behind”
+Over the next fifteen years, with these new Goals that universally apply to all, countries will mobilize efforts to end all forms of poverty, fight inequalities and tackle climate change, while ensuring that no one is left behind.”

-(United Nations – Agenda for Sustainable Development).
+United Nations – Agenda for Sustainable Development

 Civil society action not only requires progressive and ambitious thinking, but also interdisciplinary management skills.
 Combining sustainable projects and senior professionals gave rise to the foundation of OSEGS.
 Selected projects and initiatives are mentored by academics, private-sector managers and public-sector sponsors to maximize the chances of success.
-OSEGS brings together diverse people from academia, industry and government to create to an international, plural group with decades of experience in sustainable development, industrial production, digital technology, education, research and more.
+OSEGS brings together diverse people from academia, industry and government to create an international, plural group with decades of experience in sustainable development, industrial production, digital technology, education, research and more.

-Directorate | This coordinates all activities on a day-to-day basis, including support for active projects, staffing of new projects, crisis management, legal activities and more.
+Directorate | The Direcorate coordinates all activities on a day-to-day basis, including support for active projects, staffing of new projects, crisis management, legal activities and more.
 The Directorate also studies and recommends projects and initiatives to the Senior Executive Network, taking into account the capacities of its members as well as the impact and urgency of proposals.
 As one of the few not-for-profit partners in the United Nations Global Compact, the Directorate also works on developing and expanding international collaboration within this community.

-Senior Executive Network | This is a strategic pool of academics, managers and officials who work together on OSEGS projects and initiatives.
-Its members come from a wide range of industries and institutions (see section Members).
+Senior Executive Network | The Senior Executive Network is a strategic pool of academics, managers and officials who work together on OSEGS projects and initiatives.
+Its members come from a wide range of industries and institutions.
 Some are available on a temporary basis for specific projects, others are permanent members.

-Projects and Initiatives | All OSEGS projects and initiatives are custom designed for purpose, according to international project-management standards.
+Projects and Initiatives | All OSEGS projects and initiatives are custom designed for purpose, according to international project management standards.
 Each project has one or two managers, in addition to its members and partners.

-Councils | Consultative councils can be set up to include the full spectrum of stakeholders, particularly where numerous different parties are involved in a project or initiative, to ensure participation and plurality.
+Project Councils | The consultative Project Councils are set up to include the full spectrum of stakeholders, particularly where numerous different parties are involved in a project or initiative, to ensure participation and plurality.

 OSEGS is registered as a charitable, non-profit organization with limited liability in accordance with German General Fiscal Law (§§ 51, 59, 60 and 61 AO), approved by the German Ministry of Finance with file number 99143 and registered by the register court with registration number HRB 762862.
 This provides a special legal status in Germany and ensures full legal and financial accountability in the European Union.

-OSEGS is financed entirely by private donations.
+OSEGS is financed by private donations.
 Projects can receive other types of funding (e.g. public programs, foundations, university programs, etc.).
 OSEGS has no employees, as all activities are undertaken by volunteers.
 Project staff can be compensated for their contributions at market rates.
 We publish an annual financial report, approved by the German Ministry of Finance Baden-Wurttemberg.
 The report can be consulted in the commercial register of the local court of Stuttgart—Baden-Wurttemberg Germany with the number HRB 762862 or online at https://www.handelsregister.de.